 A glance at the Wikipedia page on the Berber people reveals a long history of their mingling with Rome and Carthage, the rising and ebbing of their prestige and influence, and eventually, their Arabization and their role in wars in Al-Andalus (Islamic Spain).
 Enter the period of colonial Africa, and we see the Berber people reeling under a double hegemony of the French and the Arabic cultures.
 The article states that there are many more Berber people in North Africa than there are Berber speakers.
 Indeed, most of the Maghrib (the English/French term Maghrib refers to the whole of North Africa, while in Arabic, Maghrib refers to the kingdom of Morocco) is Berber in origin.
 However, after independence from France, Morocco and Algeria decided to do something which I believe even India did after independence.
 The government tried to reduce the influence of the colonial language – French in this case – by pursuing a policy of actively promoting one prestigious language – Arabic – and suppressing others – Berber.
 It was only during the Arab spring in 2011, amidst protests for constitutional reforms, that Berber was made an official language in Morocco along with Arabic.
 Algeria followed in 2016.

 Armed with a renewed zeal to learn about the Berber language, we spent the next day roaming about the Medina and the souks of the Jamaa El-Fna, looking for a book in the Berber language, or a book to learn Berber from Arabic or French.
-The Jamaa El-Fna is a magical place with all its gullies, its nooks and crannies, and its legions of shops and people trying to sell us their goods.
-It felt good that the first time round there, people understood us to be tourists but the second time round, we were more or less well mingled with the local population.
-But really, the grandeur and the beautiful chaos of the Jamaa El-Fna, at the risk of repeating myself (sorry for the déjà vu), deserves another post!
+The Jamaa El-Fna is a magical place with all its gullies, nooks and crannies, and its legions of shops with people trying to sell us their goods.
+It felt good that on our first trip there, people understood us to be tourists but the second time around, we were more or less well thought to be part of the local population.
+But really, the grandeur and the beautiful chaos of the Jamaa El-Fna, at the risk of repeating myself, deserves another post!
 We looked at the Fnaque Berbere, a renowned bookshop tucked in a norther corner of the Jamaa El-Fna, but it had only French books.
 Most of the books there were on the art of Morocco (considering cuisine to be an example of art too).

 Finally, we chanced upon a small bookstore which sold us a book to learn Arabic and Berber, for children.
 15 Dirhams well spent.
-Do you notice anything unusual about the page numbers in the following photograph?
-Note that the directionality of writing in Berber is not the same as Arabic.
+One can notice that the directionality of writing in Berber is not the same as Arabic, which makes the page numbers interesting in the said book.

 As luck would have it, book in hand and a smug smile on my face, I chanced upon an exhibition on typographic journeys of the Moroccan people at the Fondation Dar Belharj (featured in the title image) near the Madrasa Ben Youssef in Marrakech!
 It traced the growth and popularity of the Tifinagh script and the Maghribi Arabic script.
 There were a number of art installations which presented the importance of the script in the olden days, and represented efforts to promote design and development of all the three prevalent scripts of Morocco.
 The coucher du soleil was almost over as we entered the exposition, and we were the only people at the place.
 A beautiful tune was playing in the background and I was surrounded by a celebration of the written language.
 A number of art installations stood proudly there, inspired by the nomadic lifestyle and the ‘sense of belonging’ that is close to my own heart.

 I felt the guilty satisfaction that one feels when enjoying oneself too much.
-Mashallah (What God wanted has occurred), I said to myself quietly, and walked out with wonderful memories of this almost-forgotten language, a fate that she shares with so many other languages all over the world.
+Mashallah, I said to myself quietly, and walked out with wonderful memories of this almost-forgotten language, a fate that she shares with so many other languages all over the world.

 21st February marks International Mother Language Day.
 This coming Tuesday, for some reason, I feel an urge to speak in Berber.